wurstscript/WurstScript/manual.md

 	package Blub
 		import SomePackage
-		import AnotherPackge // importing more than 1 package import MyExternalWurstFile // Import a scriptfile from the class-lib directory import public PackageX // public import (see below) endpackage
+		import AnotherPackge // importing more than 1 package import MyExternalWurstFile // Import a scriptfile from the eclipseProject import public PackageX // public import (see below) endpackage

 When importing an external Scriptfile you just write the Filename without .wurst.
-Remember to name the package inside your file the same as the name of the scriptfile (In the EclipsePlugin this is enforced, when working with WE only, this might be the source of packages not being found).
+**Remember** to name the package inside your file the same as the name of the scriptfile (In the EclipsePlugin this is enforced, when working with WE only, this might be the source of packages not being found).

 ### import public